Supply Chain Big Data: Why Supply Chain Leaders Are Using Big Data Analytics

 Supply Chain big data is the ultimate compilation of data gathered in the course of business.
 This includes risk analysis, detailed reports of how a supply chain functions, and even lead generation.
 Big data is collected from a variety of sources, such as internet websites, transportation management systems, individual-employee data entry, and more.

 Big data is nothing more than a conglomeration of facts, figures, and processes in raw form.
 However, this data needs to be carefully sorted and analyzed to find its true value.
-Supply chain leaders understand supply chain big data can greatly improve business efficiency, which translates into four primary forms of improvement.
+Supply chain leaders understand big data can greatly improve business efficiency, which translates into four primary forms of improvement.

 Lead generation is at the heart of every enterprise in the world; it can transform a very small business into an international corporate giant.
 A modern business is on the verge of faltering if it does not take advantage of the online market.
 However, designing a website is simply not enough to understand how it affects a business.
 Supply chain leaders need to be able to see how a visitor becomes a customer, who will then further promote the supply chain and increase production.
 Ultimately, being able to analyze data gathered from websites enhances the customer journey and provides a near-endless pool of leads for use.

 Customer service is all about pleasing the customer and exceeding their expectations.
 However, unorganized supply chains can quickly cause a customer to abandon a purchase and provide negative feedback about the company across social media, word-of-mouth, and many other mediums.
 Big data analytics allows supply chain leaders to identify what portions of the customer journey are threatened.
 Therefore, he or she can alter the current state of business to propel the customer’s needs and wants into the spotlight, which is the best policy for business.
-In fact, an Accenture study proved this point by identifying how businesses that have implemented enterprise-wide supply chain big data analytics have seen significant strides in a variety of factors from order-to-delivery cycles to rapid dispute resolution.
+In fact, an Accenture study proved this point by identifying how businesses that have implemented enterprise-wide big data analytics have seen significant strides in a variety of factors from order-to-delivery cycles to rapid dispute resolution.

 Big data has a huge impact on social media for the supply chain.
-Social media is a vital portion of the majority of marketplace.
+Social media is a vital portion of the majority of the marketplace.
 Facebook has more than 4 billion registered users.
-Furthermore, modern supply chain leaders understand the omnipresent social media plays into business.
+Furthermore, modern supply chain leaders understand the omnipresent social media plays in business.
 However, the wrong post or information on social media can be detrimental to a supply chain.
 Big data provides insight into how customers, or followers, want to be engaged with the supply chain through social media.
 Social media outlets optimized by big data include LinkedIn, Pinterest, Twitter, Facebook, Google Plus, Instagram, and many more.
 By identifying key social media outlets, a supply chain leader can make decisions that reflect company values and improve consumer confidence.